Pittsburgh Truck Accident Lawyer

 - Log book violations (for commercial truck drivers)

 For the most part, truck drivers are skilled, competent, and patient drivers.
 On the other hand, they might be stressed by an unrealistic timetable or simply want to get home to their families.
 As a result, they may drive for longer periods that violate safety protocols, and take substances to combat fatigue.
 This is a deadly combination that can lead to horrifying consequences.
+Our Pittsburgh truck accident lawyers can help.

 Factors Unrelated to Human Error